Confirmation of Acceptance of Studies (CAS)

 You can find more information about the new application process on the UKVI’s new front end services webpage.

-All Tier 4 (General) Visa applicants must show that they have enough money to pay their course fees and maintenance (living expenses) costs in the UK.
+All Student visa applicants must show that they have enough money to pay their course fees and maintenance (living expenses) costs in the UK.
 The amount of money that you will need to have for your course fees and your maintenance will depend on: